Occupational Disease

 An occupational disease means only that disease or illness which is due to causes and conditions characteristic of and peculiar to the particular trade, occupation, process, or employment in which the employee is exposed to such disease.

-Carpal Tunnel Syndrome as an Occupational Disease
+Carpal Tunnel Syndrome may be an Occupational Disease

 La.
 R.S.
 23:1031.1(B):